Aga Khan Museum

 The Aga Khan Museum is a museum of Islamic art located in the North York district of Toronto, Ontario, Canada.
 The museum is dedicated to Islamic art and objects, and it houses approximately 1,200 rare objects assembled by Shah Karim al-Husayni and Prince Sadruddin Aga Khan.
-As an initiative of the Aga Khan Trust for Culture, an agency of the Aga Khan Development Network, the museum is dedicated to sparking wonder, curiosity, and understanding of Muslim cultures and their connection with other cultures through the arts.
+As an initiative of the Aga Khan Trust for Culture, an agency of the Aga Khan Development Network, the museum is dedicated to promoting understanding of Muslim cultures and their connection with other cultures through the arts.
 In addition to the Permanent Collection, the Aga Khan Museum features several temporary exhibitions each year that respond to current scholarship, emerging themes, and new artistic developments.
-The Museum Collection and exhibitions are complemented by educational programs and performing arts events.
+The Museum Collection and exhibitions are complemented by educational programmes and performing arts events.

 History

 Development and construction

 The Aga Khan Foundation purchased the Bata Shoes Head Office, in preparation for the museum's construction in 2002.

-For many years the Aga Khan, spiritual leader of Shia Ismaili Muslims, was planning to build a major museum for Islamic art and artifacts that aligned with the Ismaili community's mission to offer new perspectives into Islamic civilizations by weaving together cross-cultural threads throughout history.
+For many years the Aga Khan, spiritual leader of Shia Ismaili Muslims, was planning to build a major museum for Islamic art and artefacts that aligned with the Ismaili community's mission to offer new perspectives into Islamic civilizations by weaving together cross-cultural threads throughout history.
 The location in Don Mills, Toronto, Canada, was confirmed in 2002, after protests blocked a $60-million (Note: In Canadian dollars) offer for a site on the River Thames across from the British Houses of Parliament.
-The Aga Khan then chose Canada as a tribute to the country's pluralism.
+The Aga Khan subsequently chose Canada as the location for the museum, citing the country's pluralism.

 The Aga Khan bought the former Bata Shoes Head Office, a building that was adjacent to the Ismaili Centre, which was already under construction.
 Designed by modernist architect John B. Parkin, the building was demolished in 2007 after it was determined to be unsuitable for the museum.
 The new structure was designed by Pritzker Prize winner Fumihiko Maki.
 It also shares the 6.8-hectare space with public gardens created by Lebanese landscape architect Vladimir Djurovic.

 The foundation-laying ceremony for the project was performed by Canadian Prime Minister Stephen Harper and the Aga Khan on May 28, 2010.